greergan/slimTS/README.md

 # SlimTS
-slimTS is a typescript platform written in C++ for the c++20 standards.
+SlimTS is a typescript platform written in C++ for the c++20 standards.
 It takes in either typescript or javascript ES6 modules which are then type checked and then run.

 There is an embedded tsconfig.json object which toggles specific type checking flags.

 Use of the 'require' statement is not supported and never will be.
 This is a module only platform.

-slimTS, so far, has only been built on Ubuntu desktop.
+SlimTS, so far, has only been built on Ubuntu desktop.

 ## Security
 The security model is one of lazy-loaded plugins.
 Even the console is a plugin.
 This allows for different behavior from the same "object" under different circumstances.